Table of Contents

 Is the Dachshund Chihuahua Mix Hard to Groom?

 Chiweenie grooming depends on the coat.
 If your pup is short-haired, you’re in luck, as it needs minimal brushing.
 Give its coat some attention every week or so, and you’re golden.
 Medium- and long-haired dogs need to be brushed more often and may even need professional grooming from time to time.
+If you want to learn how to take care of your Doxie yourself, refer to our dog grooming tips.

 Seasonal shedding is expected, as it is common for both parent breeds.
 You should also clip their nails when needed and clean their ears about once a week.